srinathSanjeeva/spring-rest-api/README.md

 # spring-rest
- A primer on Spring RESTful web services.
+ A primer on Spring RESTful webservices